AlgoTradingHub/theplatform-book/source/platformforpython.md

 o)
 ```

-The same applies to multiple values since most operators in O are of implicit iteration:
+The same applies to multiple vаlues since most operators in O are of implicit iteration:

 ```o
 o)p:1000 2500 3000         // principal